 The VPF process mentioned above is a fancy way of saying that the company’s foams are manufactured in an environmentally friendly fashion.
 Essentially, the foams are manufactured in a closed chamber, which helps to minimize process emissions and cut out harmful chemicals.

 In fact, all three layers of foam in the Puffy mattress are CertiPUR-US certified.
 This means that they do not contain harmful chemicals, and pass CertiPUR-US standards for foam content, emissions and durability.
 Specifically, Puffy says the foam in the mattress is made without formaldehyde, ozone depletes, heavy metals, phthalates, and TCEP flame retardants.

 Wrapping the three layers of foam is a soft, removable cover that is noteworthy for a couple of reasons.
 First, the cover is stain resistant.
-As you can see below, the water that Slumber Yard team member Jeff spills on the bed just beads right off the side.
 This is a nice feature to have for people who like to enjoy breakfast in bed or just like to veg out and watch their favorite TV show while eating and drinking.

 Furthermore, the cover is also machine washable.
 The company technically uses the term “zip-n-wash” to describe it, which we interpret as a cover that you can unzip and throw in your washer to remove dirt, germs and bacteria.
 A machine washable cover is pretty rare in the industry.
 Most bed-in-a-box mattresses have removable covers but typically it’s recommended you spot clean them rather tossing them in the washer.
 All in all, the cover on the Puffy mattress is definitely a big plus.